Skip to content

 memory: 20Gi

 We are using the upstream provided kserve/sklearnserver image for scikit-learn, but, you can also build your own custom image and replace this field.
-Once the ServingRuntime is created, we can proceed to creating the InferenceService CR.
+Once the ServingRuntime is created, we can proceed to creating the InferenceService object.

 apiVersion: serving.kserve.io/v1beta1